CassioML/cassio-website/docs/frameworks/langchain/setup.md

     This is required if you want to _run the examples yourself_ (recommended).

 Make sure complete the [general setup](/db_setup/) before proceeding with this tutorial.
+You will have a local clone of this repository, in which you will run the following commands.

 Go to `docs/frameworks/langchain`.

-Create a Python 3.8+ virtual environment, activate it and install dependencies with:
+Create a Python 3.8+ [virtual environment](https://virtualenv.pypa.io/en/latest/user_guide.html), activate it and install dependencies with:

 ```
 pip install -r requirements_langchain.txt